WOXX

 WOXX (97.1 FM) is a radio station licensed to serve Colebrook, New Hampshire, United States, serving the Northern New Hampshire area.
 The station is owned by White Mountains Broadcasting LLC.

-On December 22, 2011, WOXX signed on the air with a classic hits & classic rock hybrid format branded as "The Outlaw" just like WOTX.
-The station's call sign is similar to a similarly-formatted sister station in Lunenburg, Vermont, WOTX; however, WOXX is operated separately.
+On December 22, 2011, WOXX signed on the air with a classic hits and classic rock hybrid format branded as "The Outlaw", similar to sister station WOTX in Lunenburg, Vermont.
+Despite the similar call sign and format to WOTX, WOXX is operated separately.